Geotechnic utils

 Soil with friction and cohesion

-Return the active earth pressure coefficient according to Bell’s relationship.
+Return the active earth pressure coefficient according to Coulomb’s theory (see Recomendaciones para obras marítimas ROM 0.5-05 figure 3.7.12.).

 • a – angle of the back of the retaining wall (radians).